Armenian national movement: Timeline of the movement

+The timeline covers the activities of Armenian citizens of the Ottoman Empire, Russian Empire and the Armenian diaspora in Europe as early as the 1890s.
+The timeline has events formulated by the Social Democrat Hunchakian Party, Armenakan Party, Armenian Revolutionary Federation, and Armenian Patriotic Society of Europe.
+The events under the Armenian Soviet Socialist Republic are not covered.

+Legacy

 There is a Fedayees museum in Yerevan named after General Andranik Ozanian.
 Armenian resistance has left a symbolic dish.
 The "Harissa (dish)" (Հարիսա): is generally served to commemorate the Musa Dagh resistance.